Broadway Family Farms

 • Their carcass yield is high.
 They adapt well to varying climatic conditions.

-• One of the most docile breeds from different breeds of mini cows
+• One of the most docile breeds from different breeds of mini cows.

 • They are polled, so you don’t have to worry about your safety as they don’t have horns to harm you.

-Miniature Hereford Cows
+Hereford

 A Miniature Hereford is a full-blood Hereford by selective breeding of stock imported to the US from England 30 years back.
 Miniature Hereford breeding was done under a program started by the Largent family in 1974.

-Characteristics of Miniature Hereford
+Characteristics of Hereford

 • They are a small, compact, efficient breed of cattle.